isw-kudos/kudos-docs/docs/boards/cp/dockerhub.md

 You can get the latest versions of Kudos Boards Docker by subscribing to our own repository in dockerhub as follows:

-1. Create a dockerhub account if you do not already have one.
+1. Create a [dockerhub](https://hub.docker.com) account if you do not already have one.
-1. Email support@kudosapps.com requesting access to Kudos Boards Docker repository, include your dockerhub account name in the email.
+1. Email [support@kudosapps.com](mailto:support@kudosapps.com) requesting access to Kudos Boards Docker repository, include your dockerhub account name in the email.
-1. Once confirmed by reply email update your config file as per [this example](/assets/config/kubernetes/boards-cp-dockerhub.yaml).
 1. Create kubernetes secret with your dockerhub account credentials

         kubectl create secret docker-registry dockerhub --docker-server=docker.io --docker-username=[user] --docker-password=[password] --docker-email=[email] --namespace=connections

+1. Once confirmed by reply email, update your boards-cp.yaml file as per [this example](/assets/config/kubernetes/boards-cp-dockerhub.yaml).
+  - Change the imagePullSecret to `dockerhub`
+  - Remove your customised global.repository
+  - Check our [releases](https://docs.kudosapps.com/boards/cp/releases/) page to get the latest release date tag.
+Add this date tag as imageTagSuffix and uncomment the line as per the example.
+  - Add (blank) image name and tag for each service as per the example.
+Note some of the services (app, provider, notification) will not be in your boards-cp.yaml file, you should ADD THEM.

 1. Run helm to apply the changes.

-        helm upgrade kudos-boards-cp [PATH_TO_HELM_CHARTS]/kudos-boards-cp-1.0.0.tgz -i -f ./boards-cp.yaml --namespace connections --recreate-pods
+        helm upgrade kudos-boards-cp [PATH_TO_HELM_CHARTS]/kudos-boards-cp-1.1.0.tgz -i -f ./boards-cp.yaml --namespace connections --recreate-pods